simjxu/simjxu.github.io/README.md

 6/8/21
 - Made an update to the gatsby-config.js file, adding an icon field because this was causing `npm run deploy` to fail.
+- TO DO: use a different picture for "bgimage.png" which is being used in gatsby-config.js.
+Create an icon for yourself!